ahmadjaved97/ImageClusterViz/README.md

-# Image Clustering and Grid Creation
+# Image Clustering and Visualization

 ## Overview